Menu

 Meeting Information

-• The PDEC committee meets the 1st Thursday of every other month at 1:00 PM.
+• The PDEC committee meets the 1st Thursday of every month at 1:00 PM.

 • Meeting Registration is Below